-The way to make the bonus valuable is to place high variance (usually large) bets until reaching a target gain.
-Then switch to normal variance bets to complete the remaining wagering requirement.
-This strategy increases EV.
-The higher your target, the more you “bag” from the bonus.
+The advantage player needs to place high variance (large) bets to quickly reach a target balance, before switching to (lower) normal variance bets to complete the remaining wagering requirement.
+The higher the target, the more EV is “bagged” from the bonus.

-Suppose you set a 4x target — which is fairly reasonable.
-It’s neither too high that it rarely ever comes off, or too low that it offers no value.
+For instance, the player could set a 4x (deposit + bonus) target — which is neither too high that it rarely ever comes off, or too low that it offers no value.

 - After wagering on slots: $1,600 (balance) – $500 (expected loss) – $200 (deposit)= +$900

-Therefore, you either lose $200 of your own deposit, OR wager through and land yourself with a profit of $900 ($1,100 total balance) to withdraw.
-On average, anyway.
+Therefore the advantage player either loses $200 of their own deposit, OR wagers through the bonus with an expected profit of $900 ($1,100 total balance) to withdraw.

-If you could quadruple your balance in one hit like above, then yes.
-Here’s the expected results if you were to claim this same kind of bonus 4 times (for example):
+If the bonus enables players to raise their balance in a series of large bets, then yes.
+Here’s the expected results if you were to claim this same bonus four times, using the same strategy:

 Points to Consider

-- Whilst meeting your target balance, you’ll notch off some of the wagering requirement.
-That’s a good thing, which I did not factor in.
+- While meeting your target balance, you’ll notch off some of the wagering requirement.
+That’s a positive thing, which I did not factor into my (simplified) calculations.

-- Whilst you try to reach the target, you’re betting against the house edge.
-So this also cuts into the profit, too.
+- While you try to reach the target balance, you’re betting against the house edge (which I also did not factor into the example).
+This slightly cuts into the profit.
 Hence why you want to bust, or hit the target, in as few bets as possible.

-- Many Casinos stipulate that you cannot drop your average bet size by a certain percentage.
+- Many Casinos stipulate that you cannot drop your average bet size by a certain percentage (e.g. 30%).
 So you won’t always be able to reduce the variance to within your comfort zone.

-If you successfully reach your target balance and complete the wagering requirements, you’re not necessarily done yet…
+And if you do successfully reach your target balance and complete the wagering requirements, you’re not out of the woods yet…

 There’s a vast amount of disputes which arise from players being accused of using “betting patterns”.
 Many Casinos (particularly those outside of the UK), do their utmost to avoid paying customers at the best of times.
 Problems are extrapolated when a bonus is involved.